BPDA Covid-19 Response

 The Board will not vote on any Article 80 development projects or hold any public hearings.
 The April Board Meeting Agenda is available here.

 In response to COVID-19, the BPDA has postponed all BPDA-hosted public meetings for Article 80 development projects and planning initiatives until further notice.
 While projects will continue to be reviewed internally by BPDA staff, the public review process is on hold until public meetings can be resumed.
 Additionally, open comment periods will be extended until the public review process resumes.
 As the BPDA’s response to COVID-19 continues to evolve, please check this page or follow us @bostonplans on Twitter for updated guidance.

 BPDA Public Guidelines Update

 The BPDA is postponing all BPDA-hosted public meetings regarding Article 80 development projects and planning studies until further notice.
-Additionally, the Boston Civic Design Commission Monthly Commission meeting scheduled for Tuesday, April 7 and the Boston Zoning Commission meeting scheduled for Wednesday, April 8 are cancelled.

 While projects will continue to be reviewed internally by BPDA staff, the public review process for both Article 80 development projects and the BPDA's planning studies is on hold until public meetings can be resumed.